Author Interview: Shannon Page

 11.)
 How did you become involved with Book View Café?

-A.) Several friends had already joined and told me about it—Chaz Brenchley, David Levine, Mindy Klasky, and you, Phyl!
-J It sounded like a great idea, though at first I wasn’t sure it was a good fit for me, as I don’t have a backlist of novels which want republishing.
-But one day Mark pointed to my “brag shelf”—my pile of two dozen anthologies and magazines where my stories have appeared—and said, “What about a collection?
+A.) Several friends had already joined and told me about it—first Chaz Brenchley, then you, Phyl!
+J It sounded like a great idea, though at first I wasn’t sure it was a good fit for me, as I didn’t have a backlist of novels which wanted republishing.
+But one day Mark pointed to my “brag shelf”—at that point about two dozen anthologies and magazines where my stories had appeared—and said, “What about a collection?
 I’ll do your cover.”
-So I sent a note to Judy Tarr, and the group was gracious enough to let me in.
+So I sent a query, and the group was gracious enough to let me in.

 12.)
 What do you hope to see in your writing next year, in five years, as far ahead as you care to envision?

-Though even saying this, I’m remembering what I envisioned for my writing career, versus what’s actually happened.
+Though even as I write this, I’m remembering what I envisioned for my writing career, versus what’s actually happened.
 How do we really know?
 I’m open to all possibilities.
 So much that’s wonderful about my life right now I never saw coming.
 May there be much more of that.